logux/docs/3-concepts/1-node.md

 </details>

-Each brower tab will have unique node ID, but they all have the same client ID.
-Because many browser tabs can use one connection, server need to send responce to all browsers tab.
+Each browser tab will have unique node ID, but they all have the same client ID.
+Because many browser tabs can use one connection, server need to response to all browsers tab.
 You can do by using client ID as an address.

 In `380:Uf_pPwE4:6K7iYdJH` node ID (3 blocks), `380:Uf_pPwE4` will be client ID.